 Who Is God/Who Are the Gods?

 Is the religion monotheistic or polytheistic?
 If there are multiple gods, what are their domains?
 If there’s only one, is he all-powerful?
 What are their personalities like?
 Are the gods really gods, or are they people (maybe superhumans) who have been raised to god status and worshiped?
 How do the people who follow this religion (or those who don’t) feel about this?
 Are they invisible or visible?
+Where do they live?
 Do they meet with their followers?
 Has this changed over the ages?
 Do they seek personal relationships with their followers or are they impersonal and distant?

 How Do People Feel About Religion?